-Best practice clinical protocols tell that neonatal ventilation should use both lung protective volume control and CO2 monitoring.
-Clinicians who do not combine volume and CO2 monitoring in the smallest patients, tend to do so because the excessive deadspace will not let them.
+Best practice clinical protocols advise that neonatal ventilation flow sensors should use both lung-protective volume control and CO2 monitoring.
+Clinicians who do not combine volume and CO2 monitoring in the smallest patients, tend to do so because the excessive dead space will not let them.

-The Europlaz Flow Sensor enables clinicians to follow the correct protocols, by combining the sensor for measuring flow-volume with an optimally placed sampling port for safely extracting gas for tidal flow CO2 monitoring.
+The Europlaz Flow Sensor is a patented neonatal ventilator flow sensor that enables clinicians to follow the correct protocols, by combining the sensor for measuring flow volume with an optimally placed sampling port for safely extracting gas for tidal flow CO2 monitoring.

 Europlaz is a cutting-edge medical technology manufacturer.
-The flow sensor is produced using automated micro-robotic assembly, for a highly consistent sensor quality, performance and traceability.
+Our patented ventilation flow sensor is produced using automated micro-robotic assembly, for a highly consistent sensor quality, performance and traceability.

 Placing the side-stream adapter before the flow sensor, for example, will result in a significant tidal volume error, because the ventilator assumes post-sensor sampling gas loss that does in fact not occur.

 Worst case, the ventilator overshoots tidal volume by 50%.
 Also, the turbulent gas mixing will result in an EtCO2 under-measurement.